tinythings/logjet/doc/features.md

 Useful when:

-- automotive and avionics targets are resource-constrained
+- constrained and mission-critical environments need cheap, predictable runtime behaviour
 - storage and networking are unreliable

 ### 4. Demo and lab setups without a full collector stack